-Records of untaxed income from the previous tax year – such as worker’s compensation or disability benefits, interest income or educational IRA’s, and untaxed portion of capital gains;
+Records of untaxed income from the 2015 tax year – such as, worker’s compensation or disability benefits, interest income or educational IRA’s, and untaxed portion of capital gains;

-Money received from a friend or relative (other than your parents) or cash payments made on your behalf;
+Money received from a friend or relative (other than your parents) or cash payments made on your behalf in 2015.

 Dates of marriage, marital separation, or divorce for you and your parents (if applicable);

 Amounts of cash, savings or bank accounts for you, your spouse or your parents (if applicable); and

 Amounts of tax deferred pension – see Boxes 12a – 12d on each Form W-2 from 2015.

 Without the above information, it will be impossible to file an accurate and complete FAFSA.
 It is highly likely that your FAFSA will be selected for verification, especially if it is filed without having first filed your federal tax return.
 Being selected for verification will add days if not weeks to the financial aid application process.